render-oss/cli/README.md

-# render-cli-alpha
+# Render CLI

-This is the alpha version of the Render CLI.
-It is a work in progress and is not yet ready for general use.
+This is the beta version of the Render CLI.

 # Getting Started